-Figure 3.8.
-Product loading into HIPE from the HSA.
+Figure 3.10.
+Product loaded into HIPE from the HSA.

-Note that in this way the data is not stored on a user's machine, it is referenced for fetching as needed within the user's working session.
+Note that in this way the data is not stored on your machine, but it is referenced for fetching as needed within your working session.
 So this simply makes the data available in the HIPE session.
-Products can be inspected, analyzed, plotted, etc...
-Note also that for this, the internet connection must be kept open.
-Products can be saved/stored into pools later on (see chapter on "HowTo Save and Restore Data").
+Products can be inspected, analysed, plotted, and so on.
+Note also that for this, the internet connection must be kept open, since the products are being read from the HSA.

+The products can be saved/stored into pools later on using the PAL Storage Manager and Save Products to Storage views (see Section 8.3).